GordijnMan/Virtual_Audio_Cable_Linux/PulseAudio.md

 * That means that communications are looped back into the mic when you are in a two-way stream.
 * If you want to prevent looping back certain applications (such as Discord), you can select your preferred output inside this app (instead of the combined MAIN channel).
 * This way, only your preferred output hears the communications channel.
+* Notice how the .monitor device can set as DEFAULT.

 ```
 # Set your MAIN as DEFAULT sink, to your preferred output and VAC